Solar Hijri calendar: Days of the week

-Calculating the day of the week is easy, using an anchor date.
-One good such date is Sunday, 1 Farvardin 1372, which equals 21 March 1993.
-Assuming the 33-year cycle approximation, move back by one weekday to jump ahead by one 33-year cycle.
-Similarly, to jump back by one 33-year cycle, move ahead by one weekday.

-As in the Gregorian calendar, dates move forward exactly one day of the week with each passing year, except if there is an intervening leap day when they move two days.
-The anchor date 1 Farvardin 1372 is chosen so that its 4th, 8th, ..., 32nd anniversaries come immediately after leap days, yet the anchor date itself does not immediately follow a leap day.

 Current usage

+As of 2024 CE, the only official user of the calendar is Iran.

 Iran

-On 21 February 1911, the second Iranian parliament adopted as the official calendar of Iran the Jalali sidereal calendar with months bearing the names of the twelve constellations of the zodiac and the years named for the animals of the duodecennial cycle; it remained in use until 1925.
-The present Iranian calendar was legally adopted on 31 March 1925, under the early Pahlavi dynasty.
-The law said that the first day of the year should be the first day of spring in "the true solar year", "as it has been" ever so.
+On 21 February 1911, the second Iranian parliament adopted as the official calendar of Iran a sidereal calendar with months bearing the names of the twelve constellations of the zodiac and month lengths varying based on the astronomical events; it remained in use until March 1925.
+The present Iranian calendar was legally adopted on 31 March 1925, the last year of the Qajar era.
+The law stated that the first day of the year should be the first day of spring in "the true solar year", "as it has been" ever so.
 It also fixed the number of days in each month, which previously varied by year with the sidereal zodiac.
 It revived the ancient Persian names, which are still used.
-It also set the epoch to the Hijrah.
+It also officially set the epoch to the Hijrah, although that epoch was already in use since the 1911 law.
 It also deprecated the 12-year cycles of the Chinese-Uighur calendar, which were not officially sanctioned but were commonly used.